BitMiracle/Docotic.Pdf.Samples/Samples/Graphics/RemovePaths/README.md

 # Remove paths from PDF documents in C# and VB.NET
-This sample shows how to remove vector paths from a PDF page using [Docotic.Pdf library](https://bitmiracle.com/pdf-library/).
+This sample shows how to remove vector paths drawn on a PDF page using [Docotic.Pdf library](https://bitmiracle.com/pdf-library/).

 Use [PdfPage.RemovePaths()](https://bitmiracle.com/pdf-library/help/pdfpage.removepaths.html) method to remove all or specific vector paths from a PDF page.
 You can filter paths by color, shape, drawing mode, or other parameters.